fa-ahmad/CQM-interview/README.md

 ## TODO
 In your role as a content quality manager, you have been tasked to fix this README file.
-Fix item #4 in the instructions below so that the text **line 18** becomes a hyperlink that takes a user to the `fetchRestaurants(callback)` in the file given in the instructions below.
+Fix item #4 in the instructions below so that the text **line 18** becomes a hyperlink that takes a user to line number in the linked file where `fetchRestaurants(callback)` is defined.